Skip to content

 Prebiotics: the best-supported lever, but still modest

 Of the three, prebiotic fiber has the most coherent metabolic rationale, because it drives the SCFA→GLP-1 pathway directly.
 The cleanest human demonstration delivered propionate straight to the colon (via an inulin-propionate ester) and found it raised satiety hormones, reduced food intake, and helped prevent weight gain over 24 weeks in overweight adults 5.
 Butyrate, another major SCFA, has a broad literature on intestinal and metabolic effects, though much of it is mechanistic rather than outcome-based 6.
+Among prebiotic fibers, one of the most butyrogenic — and the best-studied for actual human metabolic outcomes — is resistant starch; we cover its trial data in resistant starch and metabolic health.
+Not every fiber ferments the same way, though — and that difference decides what each one is good for, which we break down in psyllium vs inulin vs other prebiotic fibers.

 The honest caveat: these are real but modest effects, and they depend on actually fermenting the fiber.
 A prebiotic supplement is feeding a helpful physiological system — it is not a drug, and the appetite effect is a fraction of what GLP-1 medications produce.
 We keep that comparison strict in our pillar on gut health and "natural GLP-1".